 Summary: In 2018, DCI installed modern locally crafted hardwood furniture at UCSD as part of their initiative to refurbish the storied John Muir College, a live learn community dedicated to nurturing and implementing green values and practices.

-As a follow up, UCSD reached out to us recently to help them refresh the apartment living rooms in their John Muir Residence Hall.
+As a follow up, UCSD reached out to us to refresh the apartment living rooms in John Muir Residence Hall.

 John Muir College has a storied history as the live learn college for students committed to sustainability and environmental studies.